mattiascson/tutorial/README.md

 # Tutorials
-Repository contains scripts/tutorials as step-through courses to remember set-up, command usage and syntax.
+This epository contains scripts/tutorials as step-through courses to remember set-up, command usage and syntax.
+Works as a big memo for making a introductory course.